 Education Reimagined

-Education Reimagined is a nonprofit organization originating from Convergence, a think tank dedicated to reimagining education by uniting diverse perspectives.
-Alin describes the mission as “making learner-centered education available to every child in the United States, regardless of circumstance.”
-This approach shifts away from traditional systems to cultivate innovative, student-focused learning.
-Through resources, training, and partnerships, Education Reimagined empowers communities to build a field of learner-centered practices, striving to make this approach accessible to all, rather than a select few.
+Education Reimagined, a nonprofit born out of Convergence—a think tank focused on bringing together diverse perspectives—works to transform education by championing learner-centered approaches.
+Alin summarizes their mission as “making learner-centered education available to every child in the United States, regardless of circumstance.”
+Instead of reinforcing traditional systems, they help communities design innovative, student-focused learning environments.
+Education Reimagined empowers communities to grow a vibrant field of learner-centered practices through resources, training, and partnerships.
+They do it to make this approach the norm, not the exception.

 Understanding Learner-Centered Education

-Bobbi explains that Learner-Centered Education emphasizes collaboration between learners and educators, with adults facilitating rather than dictating the journey.
-Each student is seen as unique and capable, with diversity, equity, and inclusion central to the approach.
-As Bobbi notes, “Students are not seen as above or below some average but as a unique person… inclusive of race, neurodiversity, gender identity, age, and religion.”
-This model shifts focus from standardized outcomes to individual strengths, highlighting learner agency, social learning, personalized experiences, open-walled exploration, and competency-based assessments, with agency and social learning as key pillars.
+Bobbi explains that Learner-Centered Education puts an emphasis on collaboration between learners and educators, with adults facilitating rather than dictating the journey.
+Each student is unique and capable, with diversity, equity, and inclusion central to the approach.
+Bobbi notes, “Students are not seen as above or below some average but as a unique person… inclusive of race, neurodiversity, gender identity, age, and religion.”
+This model shifts the focus from standardized outcomes to agency and social learning as key pillars, which highlights learner agency, social learning, open-walled exploration, and competency-based assessments.

 Setting the Record Straight: Learner-Centered Education